 This may be no big news to you, but really, you should be excited.

 Yep.
 My sister Megan brought with her one of the best vegan “cheese” recipes known to man.
 I can say that with confidence, because Megan is a busy medical student, and she doesn’t waste time with recipes that don’t “work,” if you know what I mean.
 If she’s got the recipe for it, you know its a good one.

 What’s more?
-This “cheese” is vegan, soy-free, gluten-free, nut-free, corn-free and all-around probably the best-tasted vegan nacho cheese dip I have ever tasted.
+This “cheese” is vegan, soy-free, gluten-free, nut-free, corn-free and all-around probably the best-tasting vegan nacho cheese dip I have ever eaten.
 Sound too good to be true?

 Don’t bother pinching yourself, because this is reality, my friends.
 True story.

 Once you try this recipe, you’re not going to stop with just nachos.
 With one batch of this stuff, we have eaten nachos, quesadillas, grilled “cheese” sandwiches, and my sister even put this stuff on her pasta with vegetables.